 You can give things away to anybody by listing it for free.
 They will be coming to pick it up from you though, so you will want to consider safety and convenience.

-Craigslist: Upload pictures and/or descriptions of what you want to sell and receive emails to sell.
+Craigslist: Upload pictures and/or descriptions of what you want to give away in their free section.

-Freecycle: Join the Freecycle yahoo group and list what you want to give away.
+Freecycle: Join the Freecycle and list what you want to give away.

 Nextdoor: Free section where you can offer items to neighbors.

 If you’re clearing very specific items, you may want to give (or sell to) charities or businesses that specialize.
 See below.

 Babies, Children & Families: